⊕ E P I S T L E of J A M E S ⊕

 Similar to Jesus explaining how the farmer sows, which is with expectation, James, in his manner, explains the faith of actions—take the basis of faith and renew your sowing, renew your good deeds, ask, seek, and knock.
 Such active measures of faith bridge to further fields ripe for sowing and ripe for harvest.
 Countering the value of sowing, it is a vanity that one should expect good outcomes while having done nothing (inferring sins of omission or lazy soul nature).*

 Of its nature, faith extends itself into the circumstance and performs much like the forerunner of things to come.
-For this blossoming to occur, faith will require actions that bespeak faith.
+For this blossoming to occur, faith requires actions that demonstrate faith.
 A person may have some substance of faith as a reservoir, but without expression in circumstance, faith remains dead.
-James goes on to explain in 2.20 that faith without actions is dead.
-Here, an important principle is explained: that which is activated has life or is working; that which is not activated remains potential, with the fruits of that second kind of faith delivered haphazardly.
+James explains in 2.20 that faith without actions is dead—that which is activated has life or is working; that which is not activated remains potential, with the fruits of that second kind of faith delivered haphazardly.

-Faith is an emphasis of James’ written work, but not as we might at first think.
+Faith is emphasized in James’s written work, but not as we might initially think.
 No mention is made of Jesus as Savior or faith in Jesus, which will become the predominant faith theme of the later Christian church.
-James clearly accredits Jesus as Messiah, but in his epistle, he references only Adonai.
+James accredits Jesus as Messiah, but in his epistle, he references only Adonai.
 James speaks of perseverance (Jm.
 1.3, also patience) and having a faith that treats all men equally (Jm.
 2.5-8).
-James 1.18 infers faith as the “Word that can be relied upon,”* and faith extended to make us as first fruits.
+James 1.18 infers faith as the “Word that can be relied upon,”* and faith is extended to make us as first fruits.
 In 2.1, James is clear, “My brothers, practice the faith of our Lord Yeshua, the glorious Messiah, without showing favoritism.”

 *Jm.
-1.18, “Having made his decision, he gave birth to us through a Word that can be relied upon, in order that we should be a kind of first fruits of all that he created.”
+1.18, “Having made his decision, he gave birth to us through a Word that can be relied upon, so that we should be a kind of first fruits of all that he created.”

 KJ 1.18, “With His own will He begat us with the word of truth, that we should be a kind of first fruits for His creatures.

-At first, many Christian readers are perplexed by James’s speaking, which moves from within the root of Jewish tradition.
-James seems to speak from what was and not what now is, at least as the true believer would observe it today.
+At first, many Christian readers are perplexed by James’s speaking, and that is because it comes from the root of Jewish tradition.
 In 2.20-24, James writes concerning Abraham, (22) “You see that his faith worked with his actions; by the actions, the faith was made complete.”

 How the Tongue Rattles

-The reference to “the tongue” is taken in the negative, such as gossip, which soon turns into slander.
-Constant murmuring leads to continual doubt.
+The reference to “the tongue” is taken in the negative, such as gossip, which soon turns to slander.
+Constant murmuring leads to continual doubt and unhappiness.
 Misuse of speech can lead to problems, among them that the “death-dealing poison” begins to reside in you.

 Cain stumbles; Cain boasts; he is filled with death-dealing poison.